metodj/MP-Human-Motion-Prediction/README.md

 #### Data Preprocessing

 Originally, human body is represented as a set of 15 three-dimensional rotation matrices, flattened into a one-dimensional vector.
-Rotations can be expressed also in the form of angle-axis representation.
+Rotations can be expressed also in the form of angle-axis representation (in the papers also referred to as exponential-map representation).
 In this regard, data should be pre-processed beforehand by running the following command, which will create a new directory ```./data_angles/``` containing human body represented as angle-axis representations.